din-a-testware/qt-replicator/README.md

 I'm using the font "**Helvetica Ultra Compressed**".
 Sadly it isn't under a free license, so I cannot provide it in this repository, but I'm sure you'll get it by yourself. ;)

 Though it is at a good usable stage, much work has to be done.
 The code in general needs a **big cleanup**.
 In the future I will switch from QMultimedia to QtAV.
-QMultimedia is ok, but has not the best performance and liability.
+QMultimedia is ok, but has not the best performance and reliability.
 The creation of the music database is also not perfect.
 I'm using the c++ interface from Exiftool, but curiously it doesn't parse the cover art correct.

 A Video will be available soon too.